You are here

 - Frederick National Laboratory for Cancer Research

 The Human Genetics Program provides an expanded focus for interdisciplinary research into the genetic determinants of human cancer.
 Its branches and laboratory explore and identify heritable factors that predispose to cancer, including studies of gene-environment interactions.
-Program investigators study cancer-prone families to identify and clone predisposing genes; investigate the prevalence of identified genes in the general population; conduct pharmacogenetic studies to evaluate genetic polymorphisms as determinants of cancer risk and treatment outcomes; and translate advances in molecular genetics into evidence-based management strategies.
+Program investigators study cancer-prone families to identify and clone predisposing genes; investigate the prevalence of identified genes in the general population; conduct pharmacogenetic studies to evaluate genetic polymorphisms as determinants of cancer risk and treatment outcomes; conduct integrative analyses of environmental and germline risk factors with comprehensive data on histological and molecular profiling of tumors and their precursors, including somatic genomic analyses; and translate advances in molecular genetics into evidence-based management strategies.
 The Laboratory of Translational Genomics examines validated regions of the genome associated with cancer risk, laying the groundwork for functional studies to determine the causal variants and biological mechanisms involved.
 These activities are complemented by the NCI Cancer Genomics Research Laboratory, where genome-wide association studies and next generation sequencing are carried out to uncover the heritable components to cancer.

 Fellows in the DCEG Fellowship Program work with world class scientists to explore the causes of cancer and new approaches to its prevention.
 Predoctoral and postdoctoral fellows carry out, analyze, and publish population, family, and laboratory-based studies.
 They gain experience in diverse study designs, novel analytic techniques, and genomics and informatics.
 Professional skills development and preparation for future careers in epidemiology and related areas are an integral part of the program.
 For more information and to apply, visit our Web site at: http://dceg.cancer.gov/fellowship-training.